Anthos clusters on VMware (GKE on-prem) user clusters created using

 gkectlto enroll the cluster:

-gcloud iam service-accounts create enrollment-sa \ --project PROJECT_ID
+gcloud iam service-accounts create SA_NAME \ --project SA_PROJECT_ID

-Create a JSON key for your enrollment-sa service account:
+Create a JSON key for your service account:

-gcloud iam service-accounts keys create enrollment-key.json \ --iam-account SERVICE_ACCOUNT_EMAIL
+gcloud iam service-accounts keys create SA_NAME-key.json \ --iam-account=SA_NAME@SA_PROJECT_ID.iam.gserviceaccount.com

-gcloud projects add-iam-policy-binding PROJECT_ID \ --member "serviceAccount:SERVICE_ACCOUNT_EMAIL" \ --role "roles/gkeonprem.admin"
+gcloud projects add-iam-policy-binding FLEET_HOST_PROJECT_ID \ --member "serviceAccount:SA_NAME@SA_PROJECT_ID.iam.gserviceaccount.com" \ --role "roles/gkeonprem.admin"

-Set up your application default credentials to use the enrollment service account.
-This lets commands use the service account when making requests.
+Set up your application default credentials to use the service account.
+This ensures that the gcloud CLI uses the service account you created previously.

 gkectl enroll clustercommand.
 Replace the following: